-Clothes to Kids awarded $2,500 Grant
+Clothes to Kids awarded $2,125 Grant

-Clothes To Kids of Haywood County received $2,500 to defray the rental cost of a trailer to sort and store donated clothing.
+Clothes To Kids of Haywood County received $2,125 to defray the rental cost of a trailer to sort and store donated clothing.
 Currently, approximately 47% of the 7100+ school children in Haywood County receive free and reduced lunch.
 These same families struggle to buy appropriate school clothing for their children.
 Clothes To Kids provides children complete wardrobes twice a year to eliminate a barrier to school success and to empower the children to do their best.
 Over the past year, 663 wardrobes consisting of 3-4 bottoms, 3-4 tops, a jacket or sweater, a coat, a pair of shoes, 3 pairs each of underwear and socks and several accessory items were distributed.

-Spring 2020 - Grants totaling $67,669
+Spring 2021 - Grants totaling $24,610

-- Clothes To Kids of Haywood County - $2,500 to defray the cost for a trailer that is needed to sort and store donated clothing items.
+- Clothes To Kids of Haywood County - $2,125 to defray the cost of rent, utilities and phone for its clothing shop for kids.

 See all grants since inception.
 Download Grant History.

 Affiliate Advisory Boards provide The Community Foundation with crucial leadership and local expertise as we partner to raise funds for our region.